Maker-Apps/Stretch-Break/README.md

 # Stretch-Break
-A mercurial hook that will play a stretching video when a commit happens (typing in hg commit)
+A Mercurial hook that will play a stretching video whenever you make a commit (typing in hg commit)

+Credit to Samantha Wiener for the idea :)

 # Installation